nixworks/public/news/2007/10/8/README.md

 ##### U.S.
 ### [ U.S. athlete Marion Jones returns the five medals she won at the Sydney Olympics and accepts a two-year ban from the sport after admitting to her use of a prohibited substance. ](/news/2007/10/8/u-s-athlete-marion-jones-returns-the-five-medals-she-won-at-the-sydney-olympics-and-accepts-a-two-year-ban-from-the-sport-after-admitting.md)
-_Context: Marion Jones, banned substances, U.S., 2000 Olympics, athlete_
+_Context: U.S., Marion Jones, banned substances, athlete, 2000 Olympics_

 ##### Australia
 ### [ Australia suffers its first combat casualty in Afghanistan following the explosion of a bomb in the southern province of Oruzgan. ](/news/2007/10/8/australia-suffers-its-first-combat-casualty-in-afghanistan-following-the-explosion-of-a-bomb-in-the-southern-province-of-ora-zgan.md)
-_Context: Oruzgan Province, Afghanistan, Australia_
+_Context: Oruzgan Province, Australia, Afghanistan_

 ##### Search and rescue
 ### [ Air crews conduct search and rescue missions for an airplane carrying 8-10 passengers that is believed to have crashed in a mountainous area of the U.S. state of Washington 45 miles west of Yakima. ](/news/2007/10/8/air-crews-conduct-search-and-rescue-missions-for-an-airplane-carrying-8-10-passengers-that-is-believed-to-have-crashed-in-a-mountainous-are.md)